email: roadarch@outlook.com

 2023:

-The former AMF West Lanes was built as the King Louie Lanes.
-More specifically, it was known as King Louie West.
-I believe King Louie East on Troost in Kansas City, MO was built earlier.
-King Louie West was built in two phases.
-The original, bowling alley building is from 1948.
+The King Louie West Lanes was built in two phases.
+The original, bowling alley building was designed by Manuel Morris in 1948.
+The grand opening was in 1959.
 In the mid-1960s, an addition was built for a billiards room, locker room, and an ice skating rink.
 The folded plate roof, tower, and rocky facade were added at that time.
-The AMF West Lanes closed in 2009 and the building was still vacant when these photos were taken in 2010.
-In 2011, it was announced that the Johnson County Museum of History had purchased the building and would be relocating there.
+Later known as the AMF West Lanes, it closed in 2009 and the building was still vacant when these photos were taken in 2010.
+In 2011, the Johnson County Museum of History purchased the building.
 Since 2017, the building has housed the Johnson County Arts & Heritage Center.
 The multi-panel sign is gone now.
 For more, see these websites: 1 and 2. [map]